-- The fund must be governed by a priority-setting cycle that keeps pace with the rate of change in the sector, but that provides the stability necessary to undertake large-scale endeavours.
-Triennial reporting from the national agricultural research and innovation council would provide a suitable information base for priority-setting over the medium to long term. - The fund should address the most pressing gaps in the innovation system that present barriers to uptake at the time.
-It would not diminish the essential existing roles of current research agencies or reduce the need for them, but rather strengthen them all by strengthening the system in which they operate.
-Initially, given the success of the ARC in sponsoring fundamental research and the RDCs in sponsoring RD&E activities, the fund would focus on identifying and developing the innovative technologies with potential application to multiple sectors and brokering cross-sectoral research to address persistent problems that have a common base.

-• Stable funding arrangements must be aligned with the long-term, complex nature of research translation, commercialisation and uptake.
+- undertake large-scale endeavours.
+Triennial reporting from the National Agricultural Research and Innovation Council would provide a suitable information base for priority-setting over the medium to long term. - The fund should address the most pressing gaps in the innovation system that present barriers to uptake at the time.
+It would not diminish the essential existing roles of current research agencies or reduce the need for them, but rather strengthen them all by strengthening the system in which they operate. - Stable funding arrangements must be aligned with the long-term, complex nature of research translation, commercialisation and uptake.

-With respect to implementation, the agricultural research, translation and commercialisation fund should come under the broad direction of a national agricultural research and innovation council, or equivalent, but could be administered in a number of ways.
+With respect to implementation, the Agricultural Research, Translation and Commercialisation Fund should come under the broad direction of the National Agricultural Research and Innovation Council, but could be administered in a number of ways.
 The administering organisation(s) must however be capable of embodying the national, stable and long-term nature of the investment, and may differ by sector.
-For example, the RDCs dominate their sectors, and could be encouraged and supported through the fund to address the current gap between field trials and commercial trials for some products88.
+For example, the RDCs dominate their sectors, and could be encouraged and supported through the fund to address the current gap between field trials and commercial trials for some products92.

-It will be essential, if the vision of Australia's National Innovation and Science Agenda89 is to be fulfilled, to make a serious commitment to adequately resource the whole innovation system in the agricultural sector.
+It will be essential, if the vision of the National Innovation and Science Agenda93 is to be fulfilled, to make a serious commitment to adequately resource the whole innovation system in the agricultural sector.
 Unlike many sectors, the agricultural sector faces a two-fold challenge because of the constant innovation that is required just to maintain production in the face of natural pressures, as well as the need to improve productivity and competitiveness at the same time. \$100 million per year with a 10-year planning horizon would realistically be expected to make substantial progress towards Australia's successful future as a major agricultural nation.